-Testimony Presented Before the House Committee on Health Wednesday, March 12, 2025 at 9:00 a.m.
-By T. Samuel Shomaker, Dean John A. Burns School of Medicine University of Hawai'i at Mānoa And Michael Bruno, Provost University of Hawai'i at Mānoa
+Testimony Presented Before the

+Senate Committee on Commerce and Consumer Protection

+Thursday, February 20, 2025 at 9:30 a.m.

+By

+T. Samuel Shomaker, Dean

+John A. Burns School of Medicine

+And

+Michael Bruno, Provost

+University of Hawaii at Mānoa

-SB 1281 SD2 - RELATING TO TELEHEALTH
+SB 1281 SD1 - RELATING TO TELEHEALTH

-Chair Takayama, Vice Chair Keohokapu-Lee Loy, and Members of the Committee:
+Chair Keohokalole, Vice Chair Fukunaga, and Members of the Committee:

-Thank you for the opportunity to provide comments on SB 1281 SD2, which seeks to update the laws on telehealth services to conform with federal Medicare regulations specifically regarding audio-only interactive telecommunication services for behavioral mental health.
+Thank you for the opportunity to provide comments on SB 1281 SD1 which updates the laws on telehealth services to conform with federal Medicare regulations specifically regarding audio-only interactive telecommunication services for behavioral mental health.
 The bill also requires the Insurance Commissioner to report to the Legislature on reimbursements claimed in the previous year for certain telehealth services.

 We acknowledge the intent of this measure to support communities most affected by healthcare disparities.
-However, the current uncertainty surrounding Federal government policies and Centers for Medicare and Medicaid Services (CMS) regulations suggests that this measure may not be timely.
-Additionally, we have been working with partners to gain more clarity on this issue, and suggest that rather than proceeding with the substantive provisions of SB 1281 SD2, the prudent course of action may be to allow Act 107, SLH 2023, which was scheduled to sunset on December 31, 2025, to become permanent as reflected in the current version of the bill.
+However, the current uncertainty surrounding Federal government policies and Centers for Medicare and Medicaid Services (CMS) regulations suggests that SB 1281 SD1 may not be timely.
+Additionally, we have been working with partners to gain more clarity on this issue, and rather than proceeding with, SB 1281 SD1 we propose extending Act 107, SLH 2023, which is currently scheduled to sunset on December 31, 2025, through December 31, 2026.
 Doing so would give Hawai'i time to adjust to new federal policies that may be implemented and/or clarified.
 Numerous telehealth initiatives in Hawai'i are successfully improving access to care in various settings, including libraries, community centers, homeless shelters, churches, and through street medicine, to name a few.
 Extending Act 107 will provide the flexibility to continue these programs beyond December 31, 2025 in light of the uncertainty at the Federal level.

-Since 1999, the use and expansion of telehealth services and technology in Hawai'i have been recognized as a way to increase access and reduce delays to health care, particularly in rural areas of the state.
+Since 1999, the use and expansion of telehealth services and technology in Hawaii have been recognized as a way to increase access and reduce delays to health care, particularly in rural areas of the state.
 Many of the highest-risk patients reside in Medically Underserved Areas (MUA), are part of Medically Underserved Populations (MUP), or reside in federally-designated health professional shortage areas.
 Telehealth communication in any media form, including via telephonic communication, benefits many in these communities.
 Elderly, as well as medically- and socially-complex patients often face transportation barriers and difficulty navigating our collective system of health care.
 Patients with behavioral health issues are especially vulnerable and frequently require immediate attention.
 The inability of behavioral health and other patients to access the internet or to navigate complicated video platforms presents an even greater barrier to much-needed health care.